 What is a FAC and what was his job?The term FAC is an acronym for Forward Air Controller.
-In a conventional war a FAC would be a some one familiar with weapons delivery from aircraft, ideally a fighter pilot.
-He was part of the battle field commander's staff.
-His job was to advise on the use of air power, and if needed request then direct airstrikes.
-In a conventional war this would be done from a jeep.
+A FAC is someone familiar with weapons delivery from aircraft, ideally a fighter pilot.
+He is part of the battlefield commander's staff.
+His job is to advise on the capabilities and use of air power.
+If needed, he requested and then directed airstrikes.
+In a conventional war he worked on the ground from a jeep.
 Because of the nature of the Vietnam War, the FAC was moved from a jeep to an observation aircraft and his duties were expanded to include visual reconnaissance, adjusting artillery fire and various odd jobs.
 When an airstrike was required, the FAC would go through Air Force channels to request it.
-When the strike aircraft were in-bound to the target area, he would brief them on the nature of the target, the disposition of friendly personnel, the ground fire treat and nearest emergency recovery air field.
-When they arrived and were ready to strike, he would have the friendly troops mark their position with colored smoke then mark the target with white smoke.
+When the strike aircraft were in-bound to the target area, he would brief the strike crew on the nature of the target, the disposition of friendly personnel, the ground fire treat and nearest emergency recovery air field.
+When the strike aircraft arrived and were ready to strike, he would have the friendly troops mark their position with colored smoke then mark the target with white smoke.
 If the FAC's mark is accurate, he could simply say to the first aircraft in, "Hit my smoke."

-Visual reconnaissance: In order to know what is going on out there, it is imperative that the FAC to know his area of operations, AO, very well.
+Visual reconnaissance: In order to know what is going on out there, it is imperative for the FAC to know his area of operations (AO) very well.
 He needed to know the habits of the people and their routine movements.
 In order to see what was going on, he had to fly at altitude that made him subject to small arms fire.
 The recommended reconnaissance altitude was 800 to 1500 feet or what ever it took.
 At those altitudes a lucky shot from a rife could take him out.
 To make himself a more difficult target, he constantly changed altitude, heading and airspeed.
 Consequently, he became proficient at Lazy 8s.
-See it the first time.
+See it the first time!
 If he saw something of significance, he did not double back to take another look.
-Best note it, keep meandering and try to see it at another time from another angle.
+Best note it, keep meandering.
+Try to see it at another time from another angle.
 "Charlie" did not want to start a fight with the FAC.
-Unless he could get a clean shot or was hiding something worth fighting about.
-"Charlie" often left the FAC alone.
+Unless "Charlie" could get a sure kill shot or was hiding something worth fighting over, he often left the FAC alone.

 The FAC's job was a chancy one.
 "Charlie" put a bounty on his head; times were hard, unemployment was high and there were no super markets.
-So, even if he had the misfortune of being shot down yet fell into the hands of friendlies, there was the danger of being sold to the Vietcong.
+So, even if he had the misfortune of being shot down, yet fell into the hands of "friendlies," there was the danger of being sold to the Vietcong.
 The casualty rate speaks for itself.
 For example, from October 1967 thru September 1968 the Americal Division of the US Army had an average of 15 FACs assigned to it.
-During that year 6 were lost.
+During that year 6 were killed in action.
 All that said, the FAC mission was the best seat in the war and the job satisfaction was very rewarding.